This Day in Baseball History

 The Cubs Begin Their Record 116-Win Season

 The team was a machine built by manager Frank Chance, who also played first base.
 The infield of Chance, Johnny Evers, Joe Tinker, and Harry Steinfeldt turned double plays with mechanical precision.
-The pitching staff featured Brown, Ed Reulbach, Jack Pfiester, and Carl Lundgren, four starters who combined for a 1.75 ERA.
+The pitching staff featured Mordecai Brown, Ed Reulbach, Jack Pfiester, and Carl Lundgren, four starters who combined for a 1.75 ERA.

 Then they lost the World Series.
 The "Hitless Wonders" Chicago White Sox, a team that batted .230 during the regular season, upset the Cubs in six games.
 The Sox hit .198 in the Series but got timely hitting and strong pitching from Nick Altrock and Doc White.
 The Cubs, heavily favored, scored only 18 runs in six games.